-Molly grew up in the small town of Granby, Connecticut in the USA where she was an avid rider and active participant in horse, goat and chicken clubs.
-She completed her Bachelor degree (BA) in Biochemistry at Smith College in Northampton, Massachusetts, during which time she spent a year studying at James Cook University in Townsville, QLD where she met her husband and fell in love with Australia.
+Molly grew up in the small town of Granby, Connecticut in the USA where she was an avid rider and active participant in local agricultural clubs.
+She completed her Bachelor degree (BA) in Biochemistry at Smith College in Northampton, Massachusetts, during which time she spent a year studying at James Cook University in Townsville, QLD where she met her husband.
 Molly went on to attend veterinary school at Tufts University near Boston, Massachusetts.
-After graduating with her Doctor of Veterinary Medicine (DVM) degree, she moved with her husband to Ballarat for the equine internship at BVP.
-They are joined by their cat Cameron and dog Madison.
-Molly's hobbies include horseback riding, running, scuba diving, camping and travel.
-Her professional interests include sport horse medicine, reproduction and anaesthesia.
+After graduating with her Doctor of Veterinary Medicine (DVM) degree, she moved to Ballarat for the equine internship at BVP.
+After completing the internship Molly stayed on at the practice as an associate overseeing the anaesthesia department.
+Molly's hobbies include horseback riding, hiking, scuba diving, camping and travel.

 BVP Chief Operating Officer